 Student Financial Services staff are not academic advisors but they can tell students what effect these kinds of changes will have on their financial aid eligibility.
 Therefore, students are strongly encouraged to understand the satisfactory academic progress and enrollment requirements as they apply to financial aid and then check with Student Financial Services if an academic opportunity to deviate from these standards presents itself.

-NOTE: If any of the items on the award letter appear to be incorrect, please notify Student Financial Services as soon as possible.
+NOTE: If any of the items on the offer letter appear to be incorrect, please notify Student Financial Services as soon as possible.
 The information will be reviewed by Student Financial Services and updated, if needed.
-If revisions are made, a revised award letter will be issued to the student.
+If revisions are made, a revised offer letter will be issued to the student.